aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 ## Extract Content Between Specific Runs

 You can extract content between inline nodes such as a Run as well.
 Runs from different paragraphs can be passed as markers.
-The code below demonstrates how to extract specific text in-between the same **Paragraph** node.
+The code below shows how to extract specific text in-between the same **Paragraph** node.
 The below example shows how to extract content between specific runs of the same paragraph using the ExtractContent method.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentBetweenRuns-ExtractContentBetweenRuns.cpp" >}}

 ## Extract Content from a Bookmark

 In a document, the content that is defined within a bookmark is encapsulated by the BookmarkStart and BookmarkEnd nodes.
 The content found between these two nodes make up the bookmark.
 You can pass either of these nodes as any marker, even ones from different bookmarks, as long as the starting marker appears before the ending marker in the document.
 We will extract this content into a new document using the code below.
-The **IsInclusive** parameter option demonstrates how to retain or discard the bookmark.
+The **IsInclusive** parameter option shows how to retain or discard the bookmark.
 The below example shows how to extract the content referenced a bookmark using the ExtractContent method.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentBetweenBookmark-ExtractContentBetweenBookmark.cpp" >}}